RichMorin/spec/README.md

 The return value of a successful `conform/2` call is an `:ok` tagged tuple, even though `is_number/1` actually returns a boolean (more on this later).
-The second value of the tuple is the input data value.
+The second value of the tuple is the (possibly "conformed") input data value.

 You can use any Elixir or Erlang predicate (with any number of arguments) to conform data.